techlgbt/info-site/_posts/2023-10-13-thebadspace-situation.md

 ### One or a few days prior to 10 Sept 2023

-- Thebad.space encounters a bug that took a recently added trusted source’s list (indiepocalypse.social) of limited and suspended servers, and applied all entries without a secondary source corroborating them.
+- Thebad.space encounters a bug after an update that allowed some servers limited or suspended by single sources, without additional corroborating sources, from the list of trusted sources to be applied to the main list.
+The exact details have not been identified.
 Some known affected servers include:
     - 0w0.is
     - girlcock.club
     - treehouse.systems